Biomet Hip Replacements

 Hill, Peterson, Carper, Bee & Deitzler, PLLC, is now accepting cases related to Biomet Inc. and its subsidiaries concerning their M2a Magnum hip implants.

 Biomet is based in Warsaw, Indiana.
 It reported sales of over $2.5 billion dollars in 2011, with much of its revenue generated by its sale of knee and hip implants.

-Metal on metal hip replacement devices have been associated with many serious problems, including acetabular cup loosening, bone loss, chronic pain, and metalosis.
+Metal-on-metal hip replacement devices have been associated with many serious problems, including acetabular cup loosening, bone loss, chronic pain, and metallosis.

 If you or a loved one has experienced problems related to the Biomet Hip Replacement, please contact us as soon as possible for a free and confidential case evaluation.